sekaiproject/ponscripter-fork/README.ponscripter.txt

 quantities if required by judicious use of h_textextent and font size/position tags.

-  Clickstr

-Never well supported in English, the clickstr function has been removed completely.
-You will have to make all click pauses explicit with \.

   Glyph caching

 You may theoretically notice slightly poorer performance rendering